 I guess this is how some retailers survive, by this kind of deception.
 Opened my eyes, I'll be keeping them wide open at this one if I go in again; don't feel friendly towards this grasping, disrespectful company.

-Review about: Marks Work Wearhouse Deal.
+Product or Service Mentioned: Marks Work Wearhouse Deal.

 Reason of review: Not as described.